soniaaparedees/soniaaparedees/README.md

+# Hi there! 👋
-## Hi there 👋 I'm Sonia (she/they) an Economics and Data Sciences senior @ Smith College.
+I'm Sonia (she/they) an Economics and Data Sciences senior @ Smith College.
 I like tinkering with data to derive insights about society, especially through an economic/financial lens.
 Below are some of my class projects!

 - SDS 410 Capstone: Cryptocurrency Reddit Sentiment and Market Analysis (Client Project)
 - ECO 280 Economics Research Methods: [STATA to R Replication Project](https://github.com/eco280-f21/replication-sonia)